Skip to content

 Interior and technology

-Star of the show is the ginormous 21-inch screen running across the top of the dashboard.
+Star of the show is the ginormous 21-inch screen running across the top of the dashboard – actually, it appears like it’s floating above the dash.
 It's bright and easy to use, thanks to another screen underneath it that features customisable shortcut buttons.
 You can swipe on this screen to access a further five shortcuts, which you can set to things such as Apple CarPlay, climate controls, audio settings and so on.
 It's a doddle to get used to, and the standard-fit wireless CarPlay and Android Auto are the icing on the cake.
-The only annoyance is that you have to tap at the top of the screen to access the climate menu before you can alter the temperature – the only physical buttons are for the front and rear window demisters, air recirculation and to turn the AC off and on.

 Standard equipment levels are strong though.
 Entry-level Allure models get the big screen and custom shortcut screen, along with a wireless phone charger, a dash of ambient lighting under the central screens, comfy cloth seats and a reversing camera and rear parking sensors.
 Top-spec GT models add adaptive cruise control, front parking sensors, more extensive ambient lighting, heated Alcantara front seats and fancier pixel LED headlights with adaptive high beams.

-All versions feel classy inside, thanks to extensive use of light-coloured cloth that helps add a lounge-like sense of class to the cabin.
+All versions feel classy inside, thanks to extensive use of light-coloured cloth that helps add a lounge-like sense of plushness to the cabin.
 We tested the optional Nappa leather comfort seats, and they are exceptionally comfy and well worth plucking from the options list.
 They have a huge amount of adjustment, including a tilting seat base and under-thigh support – features that helped them win the seal of approval of AGR, a German conglomerate of backache specialists.
 We're not making that up.
 Allure models can only have the driver's seat kitted out like this, while GT models can have both front pews in spine-saving form.

 Practicality

-Back-seat space in the e-3008 is pretty good, if not class-leading.
+Back-seat space in the 3008 is pretty good, if not class-leading.
 There's enough kneeroom for a 6'3" adult to sit behind their own driving position, while headroom is not an issue unless you lean all the way back in the seat, at which point your head will touch cloth on that aerodynamic swooping roof.
 Most people will be able to fit their feet under the front seats.

 Peugeot e3008 boot